Antimicrobial mouthrinses are practically a halitosis life saver

-SUMMARY: Looking for a halitosis cure?
-Specialty breath freshening mouthwashes may be the answer, since plenty of research suggests that using an antimicrobial rinse can knock out oral bacteria and dramatically reduce bad breath, but by definition, a total cure for bad breath does not exist.
+SUMMARY: Looking for a halitosis life saver?
+Specialty breath freshening mouthwashes can knock out oral bacteria and dramatically reduce bad breath, but by definition, a total cure for bad breath does not exist.

 Posted: September 2, 2011

-Looking for a halitosis cure?
-Specialty breath freshening mouthwashes may be the answer, since plenty of research suggests that using an antimicrobial rinse can knock out oral bacteria and dramatically reduce bad breath, but by defintion, they are not a long term cure.
+Looking for a halitosis life saver?
+Specialty breath freshening mouthwashes may knock out oral bacteria and dramatically reduce bad breath, but by defintion, they are not a long term cure.

 Why is this so?
 Researchers pointed to the primacy of bacteria as the origin of bad breath.